 Although motion sensor lights are more commonly used outdoors, such as in the garage or in the frontyard or backyard; they can prove to be very useful indoors if you live with elderly people.

 Set them up at the dimmer areas of your house, so they won’t have trouble seeing things around them.
 Of course, you should also make sure that you let them know that you have set up these lights so that they don’t get surprised when they suddenly light up as they walk by.

 Provide the necessary mobility products.

 Depending on their mobility level, elderly people will need different types of mobility products.
 Some common mobility products are canes, walkers, and wheelchairs.
-Do ample research to figure out what they need as this would be a necessity in helping them move around the house and beyond.
+Check out keepmovingcare.com, a mobility aid site that will help you figure out what they need as this would be a necessity in helping them move around the house and outdoors.

 For extra safety, also use corner protectors on sharp edges of your furniture at home to minimise injuries.
 You may also use furniture pads on items that move or slide easily.

 You can find more information on mobility products and fall prevention among the elderly here.